Continuous Professional Development Program

 All individuals certified by the Board of Canadian Registered Safety Professionals are required to adhere to the mandatory Continuous Professional Development (CPD) Program (formerly called the Certification Maintenance Program (CMP)).
 This program ensures that certificants keep pace with changes affecting professional OHS practice.

 Certificants can use the "MY CPD Portfolio" found in the BCRSP profile for tracking and submission of CPD activities.
-If you have added all your CPD activities and have met the requirement for your cycle, and are ready to submit your CPD activities to BCRSP for review, go to Submit and Finish in Clarus.
+If you have added all your CPD activities and have met the requirement for your cycle, you will be able to submit them on the main page of your account.

 Mandatory Ethics Course Requirement